 Modesty is a great quality to have during most occasions, but not on the college application.
 You don't want to sound conceited, of course, but at the same time, you should not downplay the significance of your achievements.
 Your college application is a rare occasion for you to brag about any and all of your amazing accomplishments.
 It is your moment to shine!
 Be proud, and show those colleges what a phenomenal person you are.

 A letter of recommendation from Oprah would be really cool, but it does not hold much merit if you don’t know Winfrey on a personal level.
 Recommendation letters are meant to provide an insight into your character through the words of people around you.
 If the person writing the letter does not have much to say about you and your character, their words are pretty useless, indeed.
 Instead of imploring to receive a letter from your state governor, who happens to be a friend of your parent’s coworker’s neighbor’s son, get sincere recommendations from your closest teachers, employers, or life mentors.

 College websites might say that interviews are optional—but don't write them off so quickly.
-Even though interviews can be nerve-wrecking, the extra effort devoted to scheduling and attending an interview demonstrates your genuine interest in the college, which admission reps really want to see.
+Even though interviews can be nerve-wracking, the extra effort devoted to scheduling and attending an interview demonstrates your genuine interest in the college, which admission reps really want to see.
 Conversing with an alumnus also helps you better understand the school, as you get to listen to stories of real experience.
 Think of the interview not as an interrogation but as an opportunity to share what makes you such a great fit for the school.